StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 - To choose the impersonation-based authentication method, configure `StorageCredentialParams` as follows:

-  - Make the VM instance impersonate the service account:
+  - Make a VM instance impersonate a service account:

     ```SQL
     "gcp.gcs.use_compute_engine_service_account" = "true"